-How much of a frontier model's benchmark score is the model, and how much is the wrapper around it?
-Across 64 same-model, different-wrapper pairs on 9 agentic benchmarks, the median gap is 16 percentage points.
+How much of a frontier model's benchmark score is the model, and how much is the harness around it?
+To find out, we collected 64 same-model, different-harness pairs from public leaderboards across 9 agentic benchmarks.
+The median gap is ~16 percentage points.

-Most pairs come from HAL, Princeton's Holistic Agent Leaderboard.
-HAL runs each model under multiple frameworks on standardised infrastructure across six benchmarks: GAIA (web research), SWE-bench Verified Mini (coding), CORE-Bench Hard (scientific reproducibility), TAU-bench Airline (customer service), Online Mind2Web (web tasks), and ScienceAgentBench.
-Standardised infrastructure makes the harness Δ on HAL unusually clean.
+Most pairs come from HAL, Princeton's Holistic Agent Leaderboard, which runs each model under multiple frameworks on standardised infrastructure across six benchmarks: GAIA (web research), SWE-bench Verified Mini (coding), CORE-Bench Hard (scientific reproducibility), TAU-bench Airline (customer service), Online Mind2Web (web tasks), and ScienceAgentBench.
 The rest come from swe-bench/experiments (Verified, Lite, Multimodal) and the ARC Prize board.

-The aggregate median is 15.6 pp; the per-benchmark spread is wider.
-Where does the effect concentrate?
+The aggregate median is 15.6 pp. The per-benchmark spread is wider.

 Each bar is the median of |delta_pp| across that benchmark's same-model pairs.
 SWE-bench Verified Mini has the most pairs (n = 14) and the widest spread; Online Mind2Web (n = 6) the narrowest.

 A purpose-built scaffold encodes three things a generic agent does not.
 A tool surface fitted to the benchmark: file-edit and pytest tools for code, DOM and click tools for web.
 An agent loop tuned to that task class's failure modes: re-plan after a failed test, re-locate after a navigation change.
-And a system prompt that already knows what the eval looks like.
+And a system prompt that frames the task (role, output format, how to call the tools) so the model spends compute on solving rather than discovering the harness.

 A generic agent has none of that.
 It has to discover the right tool, the right loop, and the right framing inside the eval.
 The harness Δ is the cost of that discovery.
 Web tasks have converged on Browser-Use and SeeAct, so the gap is small.
 Code tasks have not: SWE-Agent, Agentless, OpenHands, ACoder, and Refact.ai encode different bets, and those bets produce different scores.